alifzhr/Tree-Species-Detection/README.md

 - Python 3.9 or newer
 - pip (Python package installer)

-Install all dependencies with: pip install ultralytics opencv-python torch matplotlib pyyaml picamera2

 *`picamera2` is only required for running real-time detection on Raspberry Pi.*

+---

+## Quick Start: Virtual Environment Setup

+It’s best to use a virtual environment (venv) for dependency isolation.
+On Linux or WSL, run:

+### Create and activate a new virtual environment
+`python3 -m venv .venv`
+`source .venv/bin/activate`

+### Upgrade pip (recommended)
+`pip install --upgrade pip`

+### Install the dependencies
+`pip install ultralytics opencv-python torch matplotlib pyyaml picamera2 jupyterlab`

 ---